The regulation and setup of the Iowa state lottery followed the same pattern as in many states.

 Regulation started in 1985, with the first games beginning that year.
 Iowa is a member of the Multi-State Lottery Association, which gives residents access to Powerball, Mega Millions and other nationwide lotto games.

-In 2012, for instance, the Powerball was won in Iowa.
+In 2012, for instance, someone won the Powerball in Iowa.
 Twenty cereal factory workers won the massive $241 million prize.

 You’ll find everything you need to get the most from the Iowa Lottery below.
 We cover its history, along with the various games.
 Then we explore responsible gaming, awards for good causes and alternative ways to gamble in Iowa.